hivsuper/learning-journey/README.md

 +	Demos for mockito4(org.mockito.Mockito#mockStatic)
 +	Demos of how to ensure all sub tasks are done when using CompletableFuture

+## study-java11
++	Learn more about new features in java11(HttpClient).
+Tested in Open JDK 11

 ## study-parent
 <table>
 	<tr><td>study-jsoup</td><td>Set timer jobs to capture useful content with Jsoup.</td></tr>